nanocosmos/docs/docs/cloud/troubleshooting.md

    > **Note**, that a high ratio is an indicator for high encoder workload, which can lead to ingest problems.

-   - Statistics - Count of packet loss detections Amount of WebRTC notifications about lost data packages.
+   - Statistics - Count of packet loss detections:
+   Amount of WebRTC notifications about lost data packages.

    > **Note**, a high count of lost packages at a time can lead to issues with the video representation on the side of the end user.